vishalverma9572/BlogPost/README.md

 # BlogPost Website

 🚀 Welcome to the BlogPost website!
-This project allows you to manage your blogs and create a Todo list.
+This project allows you to manage your blogs and Manage a Todo list.
+Nice thing is that All the data is being updated on Local `Json-Server`.
+It's a React Project in which axios Jso-server and many npm modules have been Used

 ## Table of Contents
 - [Features](#features)